Results 17,181 to 17,200 of 37718

 I like pairing up fire bombs with rockmen boarders who stand in the fire protecting it as it slowly consumes the ship.

 But as ever it depends on what you find in loot/shops.
 Once you can effectively pirate everyone's ships go looking for fights.
-And plan your route using node path view (off by default) as dying to a dead end sucks.I'm failing to writing a blog, specifically about playing games the wrong way
+And plan your route using node path view (off by default) as dying to a dead end sucks.I am once again writing a blog, vaguely about playing games the wrong way

 Far Cry 2, picked it up again on a whim and it's quite terrifyingly clever/good.
 Ten hours in, I'm able to start noticing the subtle changes taking place within both the game world and the player.
 The horror, the horror.